There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 … It is not wrong to have such an approach to spiritual development.
 We grow from where we are, and if we pretend to be somewhere we are not and try to move forward, we are likely to travel in a very crooked line and become more confused than necessary.

 Be honest with yourself and look within.
-What do you want?
-What do you find?
+What do you truly want?

 3. Choose a handful of spiritual paths/practices